Axitvadi/File-transfer-between-computer-using-socket.io/README.md

 Copy receiver folder to users' computers and run receiver.js

-And new file name test.pdf will add to receivers computer.
+And new file name test.pdf will add to receivers computer that are send from admin computer on connect .